 The Graduate and Professional Student Council (GPSC) is an important resource for incoming and returning students both in the areas of academic and administrative concerns but also as a social network.
 GPSC (pronounced gyp-sy) advocates for the needs of all graduate and professional students and seeks to build community among this diverse population.
 GPSC meets biweekly to address student concerns and issues raised by the administration.
 Graduate and professional student are automatic members of GPSC.

-The Biomedical Engineering Association of Master's Students, also known as BEAMS, is a student-led group that provides support for and encourages interaction among BME master's students, faculty and master's alumni.
+The Biomedical Engineering Association of Master's Students, also known as BEAMS, is a master's student-led group in the Department of Biomedical Engineering that provides support for and encourages interaction among BME master's students, faculty and master's alumni.
 BEAMS organizes events for BME master's students that range from the fun and social, such as a trip to an autumn corn maze, to one-on-one experiences such as mentoring for incoming master's students.

 The Black Graduate and Professional Student Association exists to enhance the Duke experience for minorities through social events, multi-cultural programming, career and community service and scholarship.